TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 You can ignore the other parts for now!

+## Running Python Set Up
+Cloud9 Python defaults to Python 2.7.6.
+It can be changed to use Python 3.4.3 by doing the following:

+1. Right mouse click on the Run button at the top of the Cloud9 Python window
+2. Select Manage... from the pull down that appears
+3. On the Project Settings window that appears, scroll down to Language Support
+4. On the scroll list that appears to the right of the heading Python Version:, select the Python 3 entry
+5. Exit the Preferences Tab on the line right below top line starting with Cloud9 and containing the Run button.

 ## Running Python
 1. In the bottom half of the screen there should be a tab called "bash"
 	1. If there is not a tab called "bash", click the plus button and choose "new terminal"